davidhidvegi/hfra/README.md

 ### Start

-Move the executable file to the target server as `/etc/hfra/hfra`, and copy the [hrfa.service](hfra.service) to `/etc/systemd/system/hrfa.service`, then start and enable it.
+Move the executable file to the target server as `/etc/hfra/hfra`, and copy the [hfra.service](hfra.service) to `/etc/systemd/system/hfra.service`, then start and enable it.

 ```
 systemctl enable hfra.service